Tensor diagrams and Chebyshev polynomials: Introduction

 \subsection{Acknowledgments}

-I would like to thank S. Fomin and P. Pylyavskyy for introducing me to this beautiful subject during the workshop on cluster algebras at MSRI, Berkeley, in 2012.
-I thank both of them for the always interesting and stimulating discussions we had since then.
-I also thank the Department of Mathematics of the University of Michigan for its hospitality and support during my research stay here.
+I would like to thank S.\ Fomin and P.\ Pylyavskyy for introducing me to this beautiful subject during the workshop on cluster algebras at MSRI, Berkeley, in 2012.
+I thank both of them for the always interesting and stimulating discussions we had.
+Among others, I wish to thank G.\ Kuperberg, P.\ Lampe, L.-H.\ Robert and D.\ Tubbenhauer for clarifying email conversations.
+I am also indebted to the anonymous referees for carefully reading this work and providing many helpful suggestions.
+I also thank the Department of Mathematics of the University of Michigan for their hospitality and support during my research stay there.